1. Case Management and Wraparound Services

 Women returning from prison require targeted services.
-Project Place created the award-winning Community Reentry for Women (CREW) program in conjunction with the Suffolk County House of Corrections.
-Pre-release services address the difficulties in making the transition back to the community beginning with the Work Ready program.
-Case managers work with these women to establish education and career goals and help them with family relations that have been strained since a woman’s absence.
-Also, while enrolled in the Work Ready program, the client and caseworker focus on finding safe and stable housing for them and their children
+Project Place created the award-winning Community Reentry for Women (CREW) program in collaboration with the Suffolk County House of Correction.
+Working inside the facility, we deliver early stages of programming and case management in the form of pre-release services to address the difficulties in making the transition back to the community.
+Case managers work with women to establish education and career goals and help them with family relations that have been strained since the women’s absence.
+Also, while enrolled in the Work Ready program, the client and caseworker focus on finding safe and stable housing for them and their children.

-b.
-POWR (Partnerships to Opportunities for Women in Re-entry (POWR) is another partnership with the Suffolk County House of Correction along with multiple local agencies.
-POWR allows female ex-offenders a chance to engage in training and job skills while being mentored.
+Another partnership with the Suffolk County House of Correction along with multiple local agencies, POWR allows female ex-offenders a chance to engage in training and job skills while being mentored.
 The POWR approach is based on creating a multi-service treatment resource focused on each client’s self-development.
 The goal is to reduce recidivism and unemployment by empowering men and women to succeed personally and by gaining work- related skills.

 The highly experienced POWR Team—the project director, mental health counselors, case managers, mentors and employment specialists—meet weekly to monitor each client’s progress, adjusting the Individual Career Plans as needed.
 To ensure success, a comprehensive support system is in place to deal with issues of substance abuse, physical and mental health, family reunification, and past trauma, which have been in the way of successful reintegration.
-The team follows clients for two years post program completion.
+The team follows clients for at least two years post-program completion.

-c.
-The Boston Career Pathway Collaborative (BCPC), is a seamless system of training, case management, mentoring, credentialing, education support, job placement, and follow-up services geared to the needs of men and women returning from incarceration.
-Participants identify their individual strengths and weaknesses as they design a clear career pathway.
+BCPC is a seamless system of training, case management, mentoring, credentialing, education support, job placement, and follow-up services geared to the needs of men and women returning from incarceration.
+Participants identify their individual strengths and weaknesses as they design a viable career pathway.
 BCPC presents a strategic way of maximizing resources and linking key players to provide comprehensive services.
-Partnering with the Suffolk County House of Correction, the reentry program helps men and women participating in state or local work-release programs to gain job skills and experience necessary to succeed in growth occupations upon release.
-The House of Corrections worked closely with local employers in the design phase of the program.
+Working through the Suffolk County House of Correction, the reentry program helps men and women participating in state or local work-release programs to gain job skills and experience necessary to succeed in growth occupations upon release.
+The program model was developed by working closely with local employers.

 4. Basic Career Services

-Available immediately and continuing for two years following graduation, we offer Career Services around job search and job retention.
-Instructors and caseworkers help with communicating on the job.
-They stress the importance of being a dependable worker and supply information about other factors that lead to advancement.
+Available immediately and continuing for two years following graduation, we offer Career Tracks, a career services program centered around job search assistance, advancement and retention.
+The Career Coordinator works with local employers and businesses to keep clients informed of new opportunities in the area, to help make revisions in the program curriculum for relevancy purposes, and to give hiring preference to our graduates.
+In conjunction, instructors and caseworkers help clients learn to communicate effectively in the job setting.
+They stress the importance of being a dependable worker and supply information about other factors that lead to advancement, beyond entry-level positions.

-With the recent installation of our state-of-the-art computer lab, graciously provided by the Timothy Smith Network, clients train on up-to-date hardware and software such as they would find in a well-equipped workplace.
-The lab provides an excellent, business-like setting for clients working on their resumes and applying for jobs, while also serving as an informal meeting place where clients share information about jobs and housing.
+With the installation of our state-of-the-art computer lab, graciously provided by the Timothy Smith Network and the recent addition of our laptops and SMARTboard, provided by the Richard and Susan Smith Family Foundation, clients train on up-to-date hardware and software that mirrors what they would find in a well-equipped workplace.
+The lab provides an excellent, business-like setting for clients to set up a professional email, work on their resumes and apply for jobs, while also serving as an informal meeting place where clients share information and news about jobs and housing progress and opportunities.

 5. Alumni Services

-Once clients have successfully completed the program and are working, they are entitled to post participation services for at least two years.
+Once clients have successfully completed the program and are working, they are retain access to our wealth of resources and services for at least two years.
 This ensures that clients continue along a rewarding path, which might not be easy without the community structure.
 Staff supports include vocational assessments, resume review, and counseling about educational and personal issues.
 Project Place conducts enhanced career and skills workshops for alumni along with access to the computer lab.
 Caseworkers aid them with resources and referrals as needed.

 6. Financial Assistance